Flaque/yips/workshop.md

 [We're here to help.]
 ```

 Selecting `Reply` will then
 take you to the write screen:

 ```
-Back
+Back                    Send
 ----------------------------

 subject: RE: Welcome to
          travis
 to: support@travis-ci.com

 Hi there travis!

 I was wondering if lorem
 ipsum vertais jazz
 kangaroos, blah, yay.
 ```